apptainer/singularity-userdocs/oci_runtime.rst

 	$ sudo singularity oci mount ./lolcow_latest.sif /var/tmp/lolcow

-Because ``mount`` is a command requiring privileged access, so is the OCI variant in Singularity.
+Because ``mount`` is a command requiring privileged access, so does this OCI variant in Singularity.
 By issuing this command, the Singularity container runtime encapsulated in the SIF file ``lolcow_latest.sif`` is mounted on the mount point ``/var/tmp/lolcow`` as an ``overlay`` file system,

 .. code-block:: none